 - Join your local neighborhood watch group, if applicable.

 Some extra vigilance can make a huge difference when it comes to the safety and security of your home and belongings.
-These simple steps and advice will help you have one less thing to worry about while you’re away from home on vacation – leaving you far more time to enjoy your trip instead.
+These simple steps and advice will help you have one less thing to worry about while you’re away.